What Is A Direct Lender Line Of Credit

 Why would an online lender provide you an offer for a line of credit opposed to an installment loan?
 Typically, such an offer is derived from their evaluation of your needs, your capabilities, and your intended use of the funds.
 If you are comfortable with an open-ended loan and find yourself living with “ongoing, small or unanticipated expenses” or the need to “even out income and cash flow,” that line of credit is a better fit than a lump sum to be paid fast, and sometimes with a higher rate of interest.
 Additionally, your direct installment lender may have seen that a minimum monthly payment instead of a higher fixed payment might also be a better fit for your needs.

 So, let’s get back to the original question posted above.
 An online installment loan company offered you a line of credit rather than an installment loan, and you’re wondering why – it is a bit clearer to understand.
 The online installment can be short term in nature.
 It’s a personal loan that can help with immediate needs, until the next paycheck.
 It is similar to most personal loans with the exception that it is a smaller dollar and higher cost loan, and lasts only a very short period of time before repayment is due.

 From this perspective, we should take a moment to compare a payday loan to a personal loan rather than a typical line of credit.
 After all, the payday loan operates a bit differently and is a costlier way to borrow than the longer-term direct loan.
 The reason some may look to them is that they have poor credit or limited income, and a traditional direct personal loan is not within reach.
 However, many are unaware of the benefits of a line of credit, and its appeal to someone who might otherwise lean into the direct payday loan scenario.
 Are you suited to a line of credit?
-If your direct lender has made that offer, it might be a good idea to consider whether or not it is the best fit for your budget.
+If your direct lender has made that offer, it might be a good idea to consider if it’s fit for your budget.